 Store kransekager in an airtight container.

-Double up two large baking sheets for extra insulation to avoid burning the bottom of the cakes.
+Double up two large baking sheets for extra insulation.